emanguy/rust-rest/doc/api_documentation.md

 ### Adding OpenAPI information to a route logic function

-OpenAPI information can be added to a [request logic function](./architecture_layers.md#request-logic-function) is done with the `utoipa::path` annotation.
+OpenAPI information can be added to a [request logic function](./architecture_layers.md#request-logic-function) with the `utoipa::path` annotation.
 It includes information on the API group a route belongs to, request and response DTO information, the HTTP verb used, and more.
 A full description of all the options on the annotation can be found [in the utoipa documentation](https://docs.rs/utoipa/4.2.0/utoipa/attr.path.html).